POWBiosci/cleaning-scripts/README.md

 ```bash
 wsl bash
 ```
-The temrinal should then display a # sign to indicate you are now running bash.
+The terminal should then display a # sign to indicate you are now running bash.
 Now run

 ```bash
 bash clean.sh